Yogesh-K-Matkar/react_concept_react_app/README.md

 #### REDUX :-

-   Redux is used mainly for large application having higher number of component hierarchy.
+  - **Redux** is used mainly for large application having higher number of component hierarchy.

-   In Redux data/state flow in one-direction from Parent to Target Child so to avoid unwanted travalling of data
+    In Redux data/state flow in one-direction from Parent to Target Child so to avoid unwanted traversal/propagation/transmission of data.

-   **Redux Store**:- Store all data in one places and share share data as per required by components.

     Redux works based on 3 parts:-
-      - Store:- Where all data is kept in one place.
+    - **Store**:- Where all data is kept in one place.
-      - Action:- What different task/action performed  on data information such as add,increment,decrement, etc
+    - **Action**:- What different task/action performed  on data information such as add,increment,decrement, etc
-      - Reducer:- How task/action performed detailed logics are maintained.
+    - **Reducer**:- How task/action performed detailed logics are maintained.

     **Advantages**:-
+    - Easy to understand/structured/manage data flow.
     - Centralized storage of all data by Store
     - Global easy to access from Store
     - Predictable/Definite update of state by Reducer.
     - Provides its own Devtools for tracking changes in browser
     - Support async middleware process by JS scripts libraries such as Thunk or Saga

-   **Reducer**:-
+  - **Reducer**:-

     - Always return new state
     - Never update original state value ,its takes copy by using ...spread operatior then update and return new state.

     The reducer function takes 2 arguments:
     - **State**:- Current State
     - **Action**:- This tells the reducer what to do.
 It has a type and sometimes a payload(which is data to update/add).

     Syntax:-

        ```JS

                 const initialState = { value: 0 };

                 const reducerfn = (state = initialState , action) => {

                     switch(action.type)
                     {
                         case 'ACTION_TYPE':
                         return { ...state, value: state.value + action.payload };
                         default:
                         return state;
                     }
                 }

        ```

     **Notes**:-
     1. Action Type:- DomainName/Action   Eg:- task/add OR task/update OR task/delete
-   2. State:- Never directly change the state, but use Spread Operator which creake copy of state then make chages such as add/update/delete items from state copy not the original state.
+    2. State:- Never directly change the state, but use Spread Operator which create copy of state then make changes such as add/update/delete items from state copy not the original state.

-   **Store**:-
+  - **Store**:-

     Store is a global container for the entire application's state.
 It stores data temporarily and provides a unified way to access and update the state across the entire application.

     Syntax:-

        ```JS

                 import {createStore} from 'redux';
                 import {reducerfn} from './reducer';

                 const store = createStore(reducerfn);

        ```

-  **Dispatch**:-
+  - **Dispatch**:-

     Dispatch is a function provided by the Redux store that allows you to send actions to the store.
 It is used to trigger state changes in the store based on the actions dispatched.

     Syntax:-

-         ```JS
+       ```JSX

                 import {createStore} from 'redux';

                 const store = createStore(reducerfn);

                 <button onClick={() => store.dispatch({ type: 'ACTION_TYPE', payload: data })}></button>

        ```

 ### REACT REDUX (Connect REDUX with REACT):-

-   React Redux is a library that provides a way to connect React components to Redux stores, allowing you to access and modify the state within the components.
+   **React Redux** is a library that provides a way to connect React components to Redux stores, allowing you to access and modify the state within the components.

-   It is built on top of React and Redux and provides a more efficient and developer-friendly way to work with Redux in React applications.

-   It is designed to reduce boilerplate code, improve performance, and enhance the developer experience.

    It is the standard way to work with Redux in React applications.